-- 50.(1) An appeal lies to the Supreme Court of British Columbia from a decision of the Assessment Review Board on a question of law. - (2) An appeal under subsection (1) must be made within thirty (30) days after the day on which the decision is delivered under subsection 48(1).
+- 50.(1) An appeal lies to a court of competent jurisdiction from a decision of the Assessment Review Board on a question of law. - (2) An appeal under subsection (1) must be made within thirty (30) days after the day on which the decision is delivered under subsection 48(1).

-PART XI

-GENERAL PROVISIONS
+PART XI GENERAL PROVISIONS